MostafaKhaled2017/MyKnowledge/README.md

-# Note taking app with android Room liabrary to perfrom
+# Note taking app with android Room library to perfrom
 - Retrieve and display list using recyclerview

 ![insert and display list](screenshots/insert.gif?raw=true "insert")